 , I reproduced an open letter from Wayne Nowaczyk, the former editor of the Pontypridd Observer

 .
 Mr Nowaczyk had sent it to his media contacts, asking them to distribute it far and wide.
 He hoped that his dismay at the planned fate of his newspaper (and the other survivors of the Celtic Press group) would reach a wider audience.

 My old pal Rowland Davies, the former editor of the Cynon Valley Leader, forwarded it to me.
 I emailed it around, reblogged it and also posted it on Aberdare Online.
 I think it was the last time I contributed to what used to be my first port of call upon logging-in.

 I first discovered the joys of the local forum back in 2004.
-My first post was a plug for a fun day in Merthyr Tydfil, commemorating the 200th anniversary of Richard Trevithick’s first railway journey between Penydarren and Abercynon Basin.
+My first post was a plug for a fun day in Merthyr Tydfil, commemorating the two hundredth anniversary of Richard Trevithick’s first railway journey between Penydarren and Abercynon Basin.
 I quickly got hooked on the silly banter, serious political debate, nostalgia trips, genealogical queries and daft games which made up most of the content in those days.

 But the site was much more important than that.
 It was a bulletin board as well.
 If there was a show, gig, charity event, birth, marriage, anniversary, death, road accident, crime wave, shop opening, pub brawl, chance reunion, or snippet of gossip worth knowing, it would find its way to Aberdare Online.
 You found out far more about what was happening locally on the site than you would in the local paper.